 - Throughput requirements defined for the conducted receiver characteristics do not assume HARQ retransmissions.

-- When BS is configured to receive multiple carriers, all the throughput requirements are applicable for each received carrier.
+-

-- For ACS, blocking and intermodulation characteristics, the negative offsets of the interfering signal apply relative to the lower Base Station RF Bandwidth edge or sub-block edge inside a sub-block gap, and the positive offsets of the interfering signal apply relative to the upper Base Station RF Bandwidth edge or sub-block edge inside a sub-block gap.
+- For ACS, blocking and intermodulation characteristics, the negative offsets of the interfering signal apply relative to the lower Base Station RF Bandwidth edge, and the positive offsets of the interfering signal apply relative to the upper Base Station RF Bandwidth edge.